 Similar to blade length, weight is another important factor to consider when buying a camping knife.
 Ideally, a camping knife should be as light as possible.
 A knife that weighs more than 4 ounces cannot be considered a camping knife let alone the best survival knife.

 Some campers will tell you never to go for a knife with a synthetic handle.
 While they do have a point, it is important to point out that not all synthetic handles are weak.
 Apparently, a wooden handle is better than a synthetic one, but do not be so quick to rule out a synthetic handle.
 If a handle is durable, rugged and made to last, it will do.
 And as I have found out there are some pretty durable and sturdy synthetic handles out there.

 CHARACTERISTICS OF THE BEST CAMPING KNIFE

-When searching for the best all around camping knife, it will be useful if you know what the best camping knives are made of.
+When searching for the best all around camping knife, it will be useful if you know how the quality camping knives are made of.
 In other words, the characteristics of the best camping knife.
-The best camping knives have several distinguishing qualities and here are the main ones.
+They have several distinguishing qualities and here are the main ones.

-- Lightweight: The best camping knives are usually the lightest.
+- Lightweight: These are usually the lightest.
 This makes them easy to hold and carry.

-- Medium sized blades: as stated above, the best knives usually have medium sized blades ranging from 3 to 4 inches long.
+- Medium sized blades: as stated above, these kind of knives usually have medium sized blades ranging from 3 to 4 inches long.
 This makes them ideal for precision tasks.